jesseduffield/jesseduffield.github.io/_posts/2021-9-7-Selection.md

 A couple times somebody has told me about the latest COVID super-spreader and then asked the question 'how come it's always somebody who visits 5 different places in a single day.
 Who the hell are these people?'.
 Recent examples [aren't hard to find](https://www.theage.com.au/national/victoria/primary-close-contacts-top-15-000-as-super-spreaders-spark-new-stadium-cases-20210719-p58b3h.html): so-called super-spreaders do get around.
 But when you think about it, this question has an obvious answer: highly mobile people are more likely to contract COVID in the first place.
 If they happen to also be mobile on the day they infect a bunch of other people, their super-spreading isn't super-surprising.

-Many 'what are the odds?' questions have similar answers: when something happens that seems unlikely, our first instinct is to assume there was only a random chance of the event occurring, however hidden selection effects can _bias_ an outcome (such as mobility in people resulting in greater chance of contracting and spreading COVID).
+Many 'what are the odds?' questions have similar answers: when something happens that seems unlikely, our first instinct is to assume there was only a random chance of the event occurring, however hidden selection effects can _bias_ an outcome (such as increased mobility resulting in an increased chance of contracting and spreading COVID).
 In this post I want to convince you that _selection bias_ explains far more than you might think.

 ## Education